ChriD/ioBroker.artnetdmx/README.md

 ### **WORK IN PROGRESS**

--   RGBW - white channel is not beeing saved
+-   set init values to 0 in channel values
--   RGBTW - R G B channels not saved
+-   RGBTW - main and white channels not saved
 -   validate ID when saving in ADMIN
 -   info in admin id adapter is not started yet
 -   add 'level.color.temperature' for TW and RGBTW devices